 On the Expected Performance of Market Timing Strategies

-We derive expressions for the Information Ratio (IR) that can be expected from market timing strategies in non-parametric and parametric settings.
-Our results hold as superior approximations and lift Grinold’s “Fundamental Law of Active Management” to an operational level.
-In addition, we separate “time series breadth” (the timing frequency per strategy) from “cross-section breadth” (the number of separate sub-strategies) because they contribute differently to performance.
-We provide theoretical proofs that implementing volatility-weighted bet sizes, both in the time series context of a single underlying market and in the cross-section context of multiple underlying markets, maximizes the expected timing IR.
-Our theoretical results can be used as a benchmark for and reality check on the back tested performance of timing strategies.
-We confirm the accuracy of our results by simulating timing strategies for currencies, equities and fixed income.
+We derive expressions for the Information Ratio (IR) that can be expected from directional market timing strategies.
+Our results hold as accurate approximations and lift Grinold’s “Fundamental Law of Active Management” to an operational level.
+In addition, we separate “time series breadth” (the timing frequency per strategy) from “cross-section breadth” (the number of separate markets) because they contribute differently to performance.
+We show that implementing volatility-weighted bet sizes, both in the time series context of a single underlying market and in the cross-section context of multiple markets, increases the expected timing IR.
+Our theoretical results can be used as a benchmark for and reality check on the back-tested performance of timing strategies.
+We confirm the accuracy of our results by simulating timing strategies for equities and fixed income.

 Keywords: risk-adjusted performance, information ratio, market timing, volatility-weighting